-CBT with Non-Suicidal Self-Injury: There Must Be A Better Way® is a 3-day course from the Association for Psychological Therapies, a leading provider of training for professionals working in mental health and related areas.
-We bring this APT accredited course to your own organization (wherever you are in Canada) for maximum cost-effectiveness and up to 15 people can attend.
-(2-day version, online course, and refresher course also available.)
+CBT with Non-Suicidal Self-Injury: There Must Be A Better Way® is a 2-day course from the Association for Psychological Therapies (APT), a leading provider of accredited courses for professionals working in mental health and related areas.

 Non-suicidal self-injury is not attempted suicide.
 People who self-harm have no intention of killing themselves, at that point in time.
 Rather the non-suicidal self-injury is usually a way of coping with some form of distress.
 In attempted suicide, by contrast, the person intends to kill themselves.
 However, although it is important to distinguish between non-suicidal self-injury and attempted suicide, people who self-harm are in fact 10 times more likely to eventually end their own lives than people who don't.

 About 17,500 people are admitted to hospital in Canada annually after deliberately harming themselves, and there has been a significant rise in hospitalizations for girls, with a rise of 102% between 2009-10 and 2013-2014.

 Sometimes, non-suicidal self-injury is triggered by events such as: bereavement, loss of employment, imprisonment, relationship problems, and other crises, yet at other times, none of those are present, and the non-suicidal self-injury seems to be purely a very effective means of coping with tension and stress.

 This course sets out to give a clear and effective approach to working with non-suicidal self-injury by providing patients with something that works better for them than harming themselves.

 All professionals who sometimes see people who self harm, whether 1:1 or as part of a team.